 S: “Did you put the rest of my grades in power school?”

 It is also true that students make comments for other reasons– to save face or to impress their friends, for example.
-When students are saying things that suggest their learning needs are not being met, however, the teacher should listen and take it to heart.
+When students are saying things that suggest that their learning needs are not being met, however, the teacher should listen and take it to heart.
 I’ll use some of these examples to show you what I mean.

 When a student reminds the teacher that s/he was going to have a seating chart that day, and the teacher did not get around to it, that comment tells the teacher something important.
 That student (no matter how much s/he protests in front of his or her peers) was looking forward to a seating assignment–likely because s/he was in a seat that was inhibiting learning.
 That student was glad the teacher was finally going to do something about the obstacle and is probably disappointed that s/he didn’t make a seating chart.